Victoria-OA/open-flights-ruby-app-deployment-/README.md

 This command will start the web and db services, making the Rails application available at http://localhost:3000.

 ## KUBERNETES
+#### This section contains the Kubernetes configuration files for deploying and managing a Ruby on Rails application with PostgreSQL using Kubernetes resources.
+The setup includes defining resources such as StatefulSets, Services, Deployments, and Secrets to orchestrate the deployment and operation of the application.

 ### PostgreSQL StatefulSet Configuration (db.yaml)
 The db.yaml file contains the StatefulSet configuration for PostgreSQL.
 StatefulSet ensures stable, unique network identifiers, and persistent storage for PostgreSQL.